sps014/BlazorBindGen/README.md

 #### Warning
 1. BlazorBindGen Api is subject to change, API is not stable.
-2. Note: Blazor Server will be unsupported in favor of wasm performance, as Blazor Server doesn't support `IJSUnmarshalledObjectReference` and `IJSInProcessObjectReference`.<br/>
+2. Note: Blazor Server requires use of Async functions otherwise UI thread will be blocked by it or alternatively you can call BindGen functions on different thread <br/>
 [#issue](https://github.com/dotnet/aspnetcore/issues/37926).